 What “TDD best practices” articles will never tell you

-If you Google “TDD best practices,” you’ll get hundreds of standard articles on how to implement TDD.
+If you Google “TDD best practices,” you’ll get hundreds of standard articles on implementing TDD.
 But you won’t believe how misleading most of them are.
-The truth is, TDD can’t be done following articles only – that’s what our partner Jack Crews, CTO at LegalMonkeys, has taught us.
+The truth is, TDD can’t be done only by following articles – that’s what our partner Jack Crews, CTO at LegalMonkeys, taught us.

 We started working with Jack almost two years ago.
-Our engineers were assisting his team with the development of LegalMonkey’s software products for law firms.
-You see, Jack has been an advocate of TDD for a long time.
-Over the years, he picked up lots of details and practices that make a big difference in terms of software development quality.
+Our engineers assisted his team with the development of LegalMonkey’s software products for law firms.
+Jack has been an advocate of TDD for a long time.
+Over the years, he picked up lots of details and practices that make a big difference in software development quality.

 We’ll share Jack Crew’s story that can help you understand the meaning of TDD better.